 I always stress to my clients that it is equally if not more important to recruit people with the right attitude as the right skills, qualifications or experience.
 Skills can be taught and developed, but somebody’s attitude is very difficult to change!
 It’s preferable therefore to recruit people with the right attitude into the business, and train and develop them to move into higher skilled positions.

 Winston Churchill said, “Attitude is a little thing that makes a big difference,” and this is very true.
 An employee with a “bad” attitude can disrupt the workplace and upset your other staff, suppliers and customers as well as making your life hell.
 Great skills will never make up for a poor attitude.

 When you find a great candidate, bring them on board and make sure that you work to retain, develop and reward them with a view to future progression within the business.
-Regular training courses, mentoring and performance reviews will be needed to ensure their skills and confidence grow.
+Regular training courses, mentoring and performance reviews will be needed, to ensure their skills and confidence grow.

-This will enable you to develop a pool of home grown talent to draw on, who have the advantage of knowing the intricacies of the business, the team dynamics and the relationships with suppliers and customers, all of which would take external candidates time to get to grips with.
+This approach will enable you to develop a pool of home grown talent to draw on when more senor roles arise.
+These people will have the advantage of knowing the intricacies of the business, the team dynamics and the relationships with suppliers and customers, all of which would take external candidates time to get to grips with.

 So go on – take Action, and start growing your team’s talent now!
 And if you need any help, why not come along to our next Team Mastery Workshop?